 Email: [email protected]

 2. Contact your MLA

 Your MLA is your representative — make sure they know exactly what impact Bill 204 will have on you and your family if they allow private blood brokers to introduce competition into our public blood system.
-Tell them that Albertans' blood is NOT for sale!
+Tell them that Albertans' blood is NOT for international sale!
 Flood their lines, flood their emails, and make your voice heard!